Omer-Amin/Moovee/README.md

 # Moovee
-Moovee is a powerful and lightweight 2D animation library.
-It utilises an events-based system to allow for real-time interactibility and tuning of individual frames.
+Moovee is an incredibly versatile 2D animation library.
+It utilises a modular design to allow you to monitor and fine tune each and every aspect of the animation in real time, allowing for features such as interactibility.

-Moovee is fundamentally a library for incrementally chaging values in desired ways using calculus and interpolation.
-It does the heavylifting for you and provides a framework for access and manipulation at each increment.
-As such, its applications are infinite.

-Example uses for Moovee:
-* Timed animations for YouTube (think 3Blue1Brown)
-* Implementing smooth panning/zoom effects in games
-* Interactable math demonstrations
-* Screen saver animations
+The rendering component of Moovee is an optional module, as the library contains a vast number of useful methods for linear algebra, geometry, incrementation, interpolation, calculus, and more.

+The script is highly intuitive.
+The following example morphs a circle into a square: